simonireilly/cypress-lit/README.md

 pnpm i -D @cypress-lit/mount
 ```

-When running cypress components testing you will need to specify an existing supported runtime and ignore the warnings:
+When running cypress components testing you will need to specify a custom dev server.
+This project has tests that use the below configuration.

 ```ts
 // ./cypress.config.ts